bzgoering/dash/README.md

 # dash

 avoid crashing into the moving objects fail and it'll restart.
-Score is based of how long you survive.
+Score is based on how long you survive.

 w - jump